NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     contain the three components of the triangulation error vector in the North-East-Down coordinate system.

-.. _stereo-default-covariance:
+.. _stereo-default-error-propagation:

 Error propagation (used in triangulation)
 -----------------------------------------

-compute-point-cloud-covariances
+propagate-errors
-    Propagate the covariances from the input cameras to the triangulated point cloud.
+    Propagate the errors from the input cameras to the triangulated point cloud.
 See :numref:`error_propagation`.
 This option implies ``--dg-use-csm`` for Maxar (DigitalGlobe) linescan cameras.

-horizontal-variances <*double double* (default = 0.0 0.0)>
+horizontal-stddev <*double double* (default = 0.0 0.0)>
-    If positive, propagate these left and right camera horizontal ground plane variances through triangulation.
-To be used with ``--compute-point-cloud-covariances``.
+    If positive, propagate these left and right camera horizontal ground plane stddev values through triangulation.
+To be used with ``--propagate-errors``.

 position-covariance-factor <double (default: 1.0)>
     Multiply the satellite position covariances by this number before